robenkleene/audio-references/max/max-for-live/max-for-live-coding-guidelines.md

 - `(float float, %) x, y`
 - `(int float symbol) id, amount, key`
 - `(list) all filter coefficients <= if the list length is not fixed and/or the list is long`
+- These are examples from Ableton's coding guidelines, but in practice capitalization is inconsistent

 ## Acronyms